Do Go On - 207 - The Golden State Killer

 And Detective William McGowan was already on stakeout inside the garage of the house.

-So luckily, he was in the house
+So luckily, he was in.

-and he fired a warning shot at the assailant
+And he fired a warning shot at the assailant as he came into the garage.

-and the Ransaker surrendered.
+And the Ransacker surrendered.

-He was like, yep, all right, you got me,
+He was like, yep, all right, you got me.

-who was spooked by the shot.
+He was spooked by the shot.

 Okay.

-But somehow managed to jump offence.
+But somehow managed to jump a fence.

 Oh.